You want smart political talk without the meltdowns?

 Like I think we're meant to live in community with each other and help each other.

-And to why I have such a hard time with it is that we're now told to see that you could be a threat.
+And why I have such a hard time with it is that we're now told to see that you could be a threat.

-Like you could physically impact my well-being, and I should be afraid of you.
+Like you could physically impact my well-being and I should be afraid of you.

 And I just think that that's so backwards and dangerous and unhealthy.